RAJPOWELL/OCR-Aravind-/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

-2. Install dependencies:
+2. Install dependencies

-3. Run the Flask application:
+3. Run the Flask application

 4. Open your web browser and go to `http://localhost:5000` to access the application.